programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ## Introduction
 In Part 1 of this lesson, you used three.js to create a website featuring a camera and a scene with lights, camera navigation controls, and a model featuring multiple jars on a map of New Guinea.
 In Part 2, the 3D model will be made more interactive.
 To do so, will involve learning how to make and import the various model components separately.

 The model in Part 1 ([seen here in SketchFab](https://skfb.ly/putNM)), featured a selection of the over 100 vessel types historically made in the New Guinea region.
-Digital scenes with models of cultural heritage can visually convey information, such as similarities and differences in form across a geographical area.
+Digital scenes with models of cultural heritage can visually convey information, such as similarities and differences in pottery form across a geographical area.
 Annotating elements of the model using text (or media such as images), can increase the ability of digital models to convey information and ideas on the history and culture of a region or era.

-The primary goal of Part 2 of this lesson is to teach how to use three.js to create a webpage featuring a 3D scene with selectable components.
-The lesson will involve creation of a simplified version of the Papua Jar model (featuring 6 jars) where the individual jars are selectable, and selecting a jar triggers the display of a panel with information about the language of the maker community, how the jar was made and what it was used for.
-As discussed in Part 1, there are other software tools to create such scenes.
-The advantage of using three.js (or other JavaScript libraries) and in working with the separate components of the model (i.e. the separate jar models), is that you have more flexibility and control over the scene.
-In this lesson a colour key will be created to show the viewer the technique the potters used to make the pot and this will allow you to see how you can change properties such as colour at the code level.
-Scene creation will involve adding lights, cameras, primitive models (such as spheres, and planes), complex models (the pot forms), and controls.
-The models will be enhanced with additional materials and image textures (introduced in Part 1).
-To explain these steps, this lesson will introduce such concepts as 3D co-ordinates and model groupings, scale and visibility.
+The primary goal of this lesson is to show how to use three.js to create a webpage featuring a 3D scene with selectable components.
+In this lesson, you will build a simplified version of the Papua Jar model (featuring six jars) where each individual jar can be selected.
+Selecting a jar will trigger the display of a panel with information including language of the maker community, how the jar was made, and what it was used for.
+In this lesson, you will also create a colour key that defines how different pottery techniques are represented through different colours.
+In doing so, you will learn how properties such as colour can be changed directly in the code.
+To build the scene, you will work with core elements such as lights, cameras, primitive shapes (such as spheres and planes), complex models (the jar forms), and user controls.
+The models will be enhanced with additional materials and image textures.
+Along the way, you will also be introduced to key concepts such as 3D co-ordinates, model groupings, scale and visibility.
+As discussed in Part 1, there are other software tools available for creating such scenes.
+The advantage of using three.js (or other JavaScript libraries) and working with individual model components (such as, the separate jar models), gives you greater flexibility and control over how the scene behaves.

 An additional (optional) goal of Part 2 is to change the webpage into a game by making the models moveable.
-Turning interactive scenes into games can encourage users to read informative text, or inspect models, more closely expecially if they need to know something from the text or model to solve a problem in the game.
-The interactive game 'Jars of Papua' makes the initial position of the jars randomly determined and requires the user to match the vessel to its maker community by moving it to the correct geographical position.
-In the game version the information panel for pottery made by a community is made visible when the community site is selected.
-Reading the information about jars made by that community helps the user find the correct jar and thus encourages a deeper reading of the information panel.
+Adding game-like elements can encourage users to engage more closely with both the model and the accompanying information, especially when they need to use that information to solve a task.
+The interactive game 'Jars of Papua' randomises the initial positions of the jars, and the user must match each vessel to its maker community by moving it to the correct geographical location.
+In the game, selecting a community site reveals an information panel about its pottery.
+Reading the information about jars made by that community helps the user identify the correct jar and thus encourages a deeper reading of the information panel.
 The lesson will show how to set up a simple test in the code so that each time a model is moved, the test will check if the model has been placed in the correct position associated with its provenance.
 Successful matches will be set to trigger a background colour change denoting the proper placement.

 ## Interactive Scenes for Cultural Heritage